Croton petra [KROH-tun, pet-RAH] is a broadleaved evergreen perennial from the family Euphorbiaceae.

 Light & Temperature

 It’s important to hit a happy medium with these plants.
 They need a great deal of light to maximize leaf color.
 But, they need protection from direct high light.

 Harsh, full sun will scorch the leaves.

-Petra croton needs four and six hours of bright, indirect sunlight daily.
+Petra croton needs 4 and 6 hours of bright, indirect sunlight daily.

 Excessive shade will cause plain green leaves.

 Croton plants are winter hardy outdoors in USDA hardiness zone 11-12.

 The garden croton does best at consistent temperatures ranging between 60° – 70° degrees Fahrenheit (16° C – 21° C).

 They can tolerate temperatures up to 85° degrees Fahrenheit (29° C).

 If you live in a cooler area, bring your plant in for the winter when the nighttime temperatures drop to 50° degrees Fahrenheit (10° C).

 As an indoor plant, keep your plant away from both cold and hot drafts.